hzrki/star/README.md

 ## License

-We are not affiliated with MovieStarPlanet ApS.
-This project is not for profit and is distributed under the MIT License.
+We are not affiliated with `MovieStarPlanet ApS` This project is not for profit and is distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->